Ishan-sopho/bash_cricket_score/README.md

 # requirements
-the code is wrutten in python 2.7 and you will require to install it on your PC. the data is taken from http://www.cricapi.com. you will need to create an account with the website to get the apikeey. it is free and allows unlimited calls. store this apikey in a file called 'apikey.txt'. just copy and paste the apikey you get in this folder.
+the code is wrutten in python 2.7 and you will require to install it on your PC. the data is taken from http://www.cricapi.com. you will need to create an account with the website to get the apikey. it is free and allows unlimited calls. store this apikey in a file called 'apikey.txt'. just copy and paste the apikey you get in this file.

 # arguments supported